rdkcentral/mock-firebolt/README.md

 npm run dev -- --httpPort 3456 --socketPort 9876

 # If you need to use proxy connection for any reason:
-npm run dev -- --proxy ip
+npm run dev -- --proxy 192.168.0.100
-Note: To use token run "export TOKEN=<token>" command before running MFOS
+Refer more about proxy mode [docs/ProxyMode.md](./docs/ProxyMode.md)

 # To use the control CLI (assuming you're in the top-level directory for this repo)
 cd cli